TaoStarlit/tensorflowInCluster/tf1.3Project/readme.md

 [arrange: Put (things) in a neat, attractive, or required order.]
 Each node takes zero or more tensors as inputs and produces a tensor as an output.

-type of node: depent on what type the input and output tensors are
+type of node: depent on what type the input and output tensors are.
 constant: takes no inputs and outputs a value it stores in internally.
 operation: such add several nodes, implemented by + or tf.add()
 placeholers: accept external input